mashisora/waapic/README.md

 - This library implements a WAAPI client with IDE autocompletion support.
 - Most arguments, options and result are fully-typed.
 - Subscribe has not implemented at this time.
+WIP.

 ## Get